nazmeenkhan/Diffie-Hellman/README.md

 # Diffie-Hellman
-Diffie–Hellman key exchange (DH)[nb 1] is a method of securely exchanging cryptographic keys over a public channel and was one of the first public-key protocols as originally conceptualized by Ralph Merkle and named after Whitfield Diffie and Martin Hellman.[1][2]
+Diffie–Hellman key exchange is a method of securely exchanging cryptographic keys over a public channel and was one of the first public-key protocols as originally conceptualized by Ralph Merkle and named after Whitfield Diffie and Martin Hellman.
 DH is one of the earliest practical examples of public key exchange implemented within the field of cryptography.
 # Project Description
 This repository is an implementation of key exchange algorithm-Diffie Hellman in Symmetric Cryptosystem.
 The implemented code will generate symmetric key on both the ends for further secure message transmission.